yiisoft/di/README.md

 ## Composite containers

-A composite container combines multiple containers in a single container.
-When using this approach, objects should only be fetched from the composite container.
+A composite container combines many containers in a single container.
+When using this approach, you should fetch objects only from the composite container.

 ```php